ERR@HRI 2.0 Challenge: Multimodal Detection of Errors and Failures in Human-Robot Conversations: Introduction

 The ERR@HRI initiative serves as a platform for benchmarking not only HRI datasets but also machine learning models aimed at detecting robot errors and failures from multimedia.
 The 2024 ERR@HRI challenge, held as part of the 2024 ACM International Conference on Multimodal Interaction (ICMI'24), focused on modeling robot errors using a multimodal dataset collected in a real-world setting where a robotic coach delivered well-being coaching practices to each individual separately over four weeks \cite{spitale2024err}.
-Building on this, the ERR@HRI 2.0 challenge uses a new multimodal dataset (see Fig. \ref{fig:dataset}) comprised of multimodal behavioral signals extracted from audio and video recordings of human conversations with two distinctive LLM-powered robots: a social robot with more anthropomorphic features and expressions, and a smart speaker.
+Building on this, the ERR@HRI 2.0 challenge uses a new multimodal dataset (see Fig. \ref{fig:dataset}) comprised of multimodal behavioral signals extracted from audio and video recordings of human conversations with two distinctive LLM-powered embodied media: a social robot with more anthropomorphic features and expressions, and a smart speaker.
 The user and the robot collaborated on five tasks during the conversations, ranging from medical self-diagnosis, trip planning, selecting items more beneficial during a desert survival simulation, to discussing whether the federal government should ban capital punishment and whether universities should have their own police force.
 Additionally, the ERR@HRI 2.0 challenge is also unique in that it contains two sub-challenges to tackle robot error detection from two perspectives.
-Sub-challenge 1 targets the detection robot errors and failures from the system perspective, while sub-challenge 2 targets the detection of robot errors and failures from the user perspective.
+Sub-challenge 1 targets the detection of robot errors and failures from the system perspective, while sub-challenge 2 targets the detection of robot errors and failures from the user perspective.

-Through this challenge, we hope to bring together researchers and practitioners from the multimedia community and the robotics and human-robot interaction community, while highlighting the underlying multimedia aspects of the problem.
-We invite teams to develop and benchmark multimodal machine learning algorithms to detect robot errors and failures in a human-robot conversation dataset, with multimodal features and ground truth labels gathered from approximately 16 hours of multimedia.
+Through this challenge, we hope to bring together researchers and practitioners from the multimedia, robotics, and human-robot interaction communities, while highlighting the underlying multimedia aspects of the problem.
 The techniques developed through this challenge will contribute to advancing our understanding of how multimedia can enhance the analysis and interpretation of interactions between humans and autonomous robots.